m-menne/slow-generative-features/README.md

 ## Exploring Slow Feature Analysis for Extracting Generative Latent Factors
-This code is for the paper "Exploring Slow Feature Analysis for Generative Latent Factors" by Max Menne, Merlin Schüler, and Laurenz Wiskott to be published at [ICPRAM 2021](http://www.icpram.org).
+This code is for the paper ["Exploring Slow Feature Analysis for Generative Latent Factors" by Max Menne, Merlin Schüler, and Laurenz Wiskott](https://www.scitepress.org/PublicationsDetail.aspx?ID=wThDi/+pZGE=&t=1) published at [ICPRAM 2021](http://www.icpram.org).

 ## Overview
 This repository contains the code to reproduce the experiments presented in the paper.
 The experiments are divided into the following files: